 What are inclusion companies?
 How do they differ from sheltered workshops?
 What are the advantages of a partnership with an inclusion company?
 You can find out more here.

 AfB is a wholly owned subsidiary of i500 gAG.
-Their common goal is to provide 500 people with disabilities throughout Europe with jobs subject to social insurance contributions.
-At present, about 45% of the 440 AfB employees are people with disabilities.
+The common goal: to provide 500 people with disabilities throughout Europe with jobs that are subject to social insurance contributions.
+Currently, around 45% of the 500 AfB employees are severely disabled.

-Basically, non-profit status refers to an activity which in its effect serves the public good (according to § 52 of the German Tax Code).
+Generally, non-profit status refers to an activity that serves the public good in its effect (according to Section 52 of the German Tax Code).
 It is essentially defined by tax law.
-The charitable activity must be directly, unrestrictedly and permanently directed towards the public good and may only be carried out in an altruistic manner.
+The charitable activity must be directly, unrestrictedly and permanently directed towards the common good and may only be carried out in a disinterested manner.

-By reducing inequalities and promoting an inclusive and self-determined life for people with disabilities, you contribute to the achievement of the global sustainability goals, the so-called Sustainable Development Goals (SDGs), within the framework of a cooperation with AfB.
+By reducing inequalities and promoting inclusive and self-determined lives for people with disabilities, our partners contribute to the achievement of the so-called global Sustainable Development Goals (SDGs) in cooperation with AfB.
 The SDGs were adopted by the United Nations and apply to all 193 member states.

-There are many good reasons to work in an inclusion company.
-Companies that are prepared to employ people with and without disabilities often score points with good working conditions.
+There are many good reasons to work in an inclusive company.
+Companies that have adapted to the employment of people with and without disabilities often score with good working conditions.
 These result from:

-- the company's social commitment and strong values
+- the company's social commitment and strong value orientation

 - raising awareness of individual strengths and support needs